AkshatYadav-bit/bhraman/README.md

 run these commands locally to run this project:- git clone git@github.com:AkshatYadav-bit/bhraman.git

-the in git clone directory run:- npm install sudo npm install -g typescipt (use sudo for linux only)
+then in git clone directory run:- npm install sudo npm install -g typescipt (use sudo for linux only)